 Happy Mother’s Day to you all!
 At this time, I am writing to you from my parent’s coastal Maine home, which we recently inherited and underwent interior renovations all winter.
 And can I tell you how wonderful it feels to be back here after a long winter away!!
 The first thing I brought out was the brown and white antique transferware dish collection.

-This post is a second in a series that I am going to share with you entitled “In My Mother’s Home…”, where I will share many of her and my father’s antique collections, furniture, and house that we are now so fortunate to call home too.
+This post is the second in a series that I am going to share with you entitled “In My Mother’s Home…” where I will share many of her and my father’s antique collections, furniture, and house that we are now so fortunate to call home too.

-I also found the timing perfect to join a few of my besties over on Instagram in sharing our mother’s dishes and tablewares to celebrate Mother’s Day.
-So be sure to stop by and check out their Mother’s Day treasures too.
+I also found the timing perfect to join a few of my besties over on Instagram in sharing our mother’s dishes and tableware to celebrate Mother’s Day.
+So be sure to stop by and check out their Mother’s Day treasures, too.

 My mother was an antique fanatic!
 She collected and thrifted antiques with my father for years throughout Maine.
 She had numerous antique collections, especially dishes, glassware, furniture, and pewter.
-I’ll be sharing many of these collections with you, here on the blog as we go through the house and organize all my parent’s things.
-But for today, I’m sharing her brown and white transferware dishes, a few pewter table pieces, and the antique dining table and chairs that she and my father used since they built this old replica home called a Raeside – Dame 30 years ago.
+I’ll be sharing many of these collections with you here on the blog as we go through the house and organize all my parent’s things.
+But for today, I’m sharing her brown and white transferware dishes, a few pewter table pieces, and the antique dining table and chairs that she and my father have used since they built this old replica home called a Raeside-Dame 30 years ago.

 MEET MY MOM, SHIRLEY

 Most transferware patterns sought by collectors today are two-tone in color.
 Blue and white, red and white, and brown and white are the most common colors.
 Sometimes, transfer printed designs were enhanced with translucent hand-painted enamel over the printed patterns to add even more interest.